scottkleinman/lexos/doc_src/docs/tutorial/managing_a_corpus.md

 From this workflow, you should be able to see that you can skip the `Corpus` entirely.
 The `Corpus` simply allows you to attach metadata to the documents, such as a name, description, or classification label, and to save them to and retrieve them from disk easily.
 One of the important metadata categories is whether or not a document is active.
 A `Corpus` allows you to retrieve subsets of your documents based on this and other metadata categories.

+!!!
+Note
+    The `Corpus` module is designed to work without a database and without necessarily storing all documents in memory.
+This provides maximum flexibility and ease of use at the expense of performance and efficiency.
+If using Lexos in a production environment, you may wish to use it as a jumping off point for designing your own corpus manager, or replace it entirely, especially if you are using a database.
+It should be emphasised again that none of the other Lexos modules require you to use `Corpus`.

 ## Creating a Corpus

 Begin by importing the `Corpus` module: